The mind is the most powerful sex organ of all.

 Relationship Phase One: I’m depressed.
 I have no idea what I like.
 I don’t even crave ice cream.
 So, I don’t desire her, it’s probably just the blues talking.
 (This was the first month.)

 Relationship Phase Two: Okay, it’s not all me.
 I can learn to love her, to be into her, and my mind is the key.
 (This was the second month.)
 I started reading Sexual Intelligence and really giving some thought to my situation: both to myself and to this lovely woman, who really liked me.

-When this woman showed up I was overwhelmed with the passion and connection we experienced from the first kiss.
-We both stripped away our inhibitions and hesitation in the heat of our connection: intellectual, sexual, spiritual.
-Sure, there were/are things we need to work through, but this woman was on a different level all together.
+When this woman showed up I was overwhelmed by the passion and connection we experienced from the first kiss.
+We both stripped away our inhibitions and hesitation in the heat of our connection: intellectual, sexual, and spiritual.
+Sure, there were/are things we need to work through, but this woman was on a different level altogether.
 So many things were ON that I was really dismayed when my mental state collapsed under the stress of a new job, new house, ANNNND new girlfriend.

 Turns out it was deep.
 This is where the Sexual Intelligence book came into play.